danbuchal/portfolio-tracker/README.md

 Portfolio Tracker is a free and easy-to-use Google Sheet designed to help you manage your investment portfolio.
 Its primary focus is on asset allocation tracking, providing valuable insights into your holdings.

 The sheet also includes helpful tools to simplify the often-complex process of rebalancing your portfolio.
-This guide will be your _go-to_ resource for information on how to use Portfolio Tracker and will be updated regularly with announcements of _new releases_.

-Check back often to stay up-to-date on new features\!
+Visit [Releases](https://github.com/danbuchal/portfolio-tracker/releases) to download current (and past releases).

 ## Features